srbaker/aceunit/CONTRIBUTING.md

   If you're employed, and in doubt, check with your employer or a lawyer.
 - Make sure you understand and accept the [License](LICENSE).

+> If you are unsure about the general section of these guidelines, check with your employer or a lawyer.

 ## Quality
 - Make sure there is no regression.
   There is an extensive suite of tests.